Colic flexures: Left colic flexure

 The left colic flexure or splenic flexure (as it is close to the spleen) is the sharp bend between the transverse colon and the descending colon.
 The splenic flexure receives dual blood supply from the terminal branches of the superior mesenteric artery and the inferior mesenteric artery.

 Clinical significance

 The splenic flexure is the last and highest positioned flexure in the colon.
 Gas can build up at this flexure and give abdominal pain giving rise to a condition known as splenic flexure syndrome.
 Splenic flexure syndrome is often found in those with irritable bowel syndrome (IBS), and is considered by some practitioners to be a type of IBS since it can also result from stress.

 The splenic flexure is a watershed region as it receives dual blood supply from the terminal branches of the superior mesenteric artery and the inferior mesenteric artery, thus making it prone to ischemic damage in cases of low blood pressure because it does not have its own primary source of blood.
 In the context of bowel ischemia in particular ischemic colitis, the splenic flexure is sometimes referred to as Griffith's point, along with the upper rectum (Sudeck's point).

+Colic flexures, along with other acute-angle bends in the colon (sometimes also termed "flexures"), can interfere with colonoscopy.